viets-software-club/truffle-ai/README.md

 You can run the application locally using NodeJS or Docker.
 We recommend using [NodeJS](https://nodejs.org/) for development and [Docker](https://www.docker.com/products/docker-desktop/) with [Kubernetes](https://kubernetes.io/) for production.

-Make sure to set up the correct environment variables before starting to develop and build.
+Make sure to set up the correct environment variables before starting to develop and build:
-- Create a file called `.env.dev` for NodeJS or `.env` for Docker Compose in the root directory for the backend services.
+- Create `.env.dev` for NodeJS or `.env` for Docker Compose in the root directory for the backend services
-- Create a file called `.env.local` in the ui package for the frontend application.
+- Create `.env.local` in the ui package for the frontend application

 Refer to the respective `.env.example` files for a list of all required variables.